 The Covid-19 pandemic has reshaped almost every socio-economic activity worldwide, including science, technology and innovation (STI).
 Innovation must be continuous and to support that, many organisations have launched digital spaces where participants can collaborate remotely and create new value.
 These are the virtual innovations labs where new ideas and new solutions can be generated, reviewed, developed further, tested, and promoted.
 True, the necessity to build virtual spaces was triggered by the pandemic but the concept continues to thrive since it allows collaboration at a global level.

-The OECD (Organisation for Economic Co-operation and Development) Science, Technology and Innovation Outlook 2021 highlighted how the pandemic could dampen innovation at a time when innovations in science are most needed to accelerate digital transformation, to manage the perils of climate emergency and to meet sustainable development goals.
+The OECD (Organisation for Economic Co-operation and Development) Science, Technology and Innovation Outlook 2021 highlighted how the pandemic could dampen innovation at a time when innovations in science are most needed to digital transformation business process, to manage the perils of climate emergency and to meet sustainable development goals.
 The report stressed on the importance of countries to protect their innovation systems while trying to recover from the pandemic and move forward towards a ‘new normal’.

 Like almost everything else, STI too will feel the cascading effects of the pandemic for years to come.
 It is important to design and develop adaptive and innovative STI policies and systems that would be hyper-productive* and resilient under a variety of future challenges.